coffee-theme/coffee.konsole/README.md

 # coffee theme for konsole

-> a simply warm theme for kde terminal known as console
+> a simply warm theme for kde terminal known as konsole

 ## credits